Marginella desjardini

 Marginella desjardini is a species of sea snail, a marine gastropod mollusk in the family Marginellidae, the margin snails.

 Description

+The shell has a distinct reddish pink colour, with an obovate shape and light spots around the exterior.
+The lip around the aperture has distinct ridges.
 This species attains a length of 72 mm.

 Distribution

 This marine species occurs in Eastern Atlantic waters, off Senegal, West Africa.